 Energy Stock Pros and Cons

-In any sector, there will always be benefits and risks associated with making an investment.
+In any corner of the stock market, there will always be benefits and risks associated with making an investment.
 The energy sector is no exception.

 Energy Stock Pros

-With some energy stocks such as Exxon Mobil seeing tremendous increases in value over the years, it’s clear that there are plenty of benefits to making the right moves in the sector.
+With some energy stocks such as Exxon Mobil, Chevron, and Kinder Morgan seeing tremendous increases in valuations over the years, it’s clear that there are plenty of benefits to making the right moves in the energy sector.
 Some of the most important positives include:

 - Energy Is a Necessity.
 The energy sector isn’t going anywhere.
 In developed nations, there will always be a need to fuel vehicles, light buildings, and keep stored foods cold.
 As such, there is basically zero chance that the products developed by energy companies will fall out of favor with consumers.
 This offers a unique peace of mind for investors.

 - It’s Relatively Easy to Assess Swings in Value.
-The energy sector as a whole is centered around oil.
+The energy sector as a whole is centered around crude oil.
 Therefore, when oil prices are on the rise, energy stocks will climb as well, and vice versa.
-Because oil is a commodity, it is driven by supply and demand.
-So, keeping an eye on factors like geopolitical conditions, winter weather, and moves made by the world’s largest oil producers will give you a good idea of where most stocks in the energy sector will head.
+Because energy — whether produced by crude oil or natural resources — is a commodity, it is driven by supply and demand.
+So, keeping an eye on factors like geopolitical conditions, winter weather, and moves made by the world’s largest oil and gas companies will give you a good idea of where most stocks in the energy sector will head.

 - Smart Investments Will Lead To Big Gains.
 The energy sector has seen several stocks make incredible runs over the years.
 As such, making the right long-term investments can lead to tremendous returns.
-However, the sector is also a highly volatile one.
+Moreover, large, established energy companies tend to offer impressive dividend yields.
+This is especially the case with stocks in the utilities and energy infrastructure subsector of the energy space.
+However, the energy sector also sees quite a bit of volatility.
 So, taking the time to learn what causes swings in the sector can lead to short-term trades that yield fantastic gains.
+As a result, the energy sector is a great place to find opportunities, both for the buy-and-hold investor and the short-term trader.

 Energy Stock Cons

 Although there are plenty of positives to consider when investing in energy stocks, there is no such thing as a zero-risk investment.
-Ultimately, there are a few negatives that you should consider before diving into this sector with your hard-earned money.
+Ultimately, there are a few negatives that you should consider before diving into the energy sector with your hard-earned money.

 - Energy Stocks Are at the Mercy of the Economy and Supply Chain.
 At the moment, energy stocks are struggling.
-Increasing case counts in COVID-19 are leading to demand concerns.
-At the same time, there’s a massive surplus supply of oil.
+Increasing case counts in the COVID-19 pandemic are leading to demand concerns.
+At the same time, there’s a massive surplus supply of crude oil and natural gas.
 Between these two factors, the price of oil is struggling to come off its lows, and there’s no indication that this will happen any time soon.
-Since January of 2020, Exxon Mobil has lost more than one-quarter of its value, with a similar story being seen among many of the company’s peers.
-The energy sector won’t be down forever, and when it comes back, today’s prices may look like a huge discount.
-Nonetheless, when a recovery may happen is unknown, and further economic and supply struggles could lead to further declines.
+Since January of 2020, Exxon Mobil has lost more than half of its value, with a similar story being seen among many of the traditional oil and gas companies in the space.
+The energy sector won’t be down forever, and when it comes back, today’s valuations may look like a huge discount.
+Nonetheless, when a recovery may happen is unknown, and further economic and supply struggles could lead to further declines across the energy sector.

 - Traditional Energy Stocks Could Become Stocks of Diminishing Returns.
 Traditionally, energy stocks have done well over time, but these companies may be in some real trouble over the next decade if they don’t evolve to produce the clean energy the world is looking for.
 As the environmental dangers of high-emission energy sources become more clear, there’s a push around the world to do away with oil-based energy and move toward clean, renewable energy sources.
-While this will bode well for those companies in the clean energy corner of the sector, it may become a painful change for those in the traditional energy sector, adding to the risk associated with investing in these traditional options.
+While this will bode well for those companies in the clean energy corner of the sector, it may become a painful change for the traditional oil and gas companies of the energy sector, adding to the risk associated with investing in these traditional options.

 How Much Should You Invest in Energy Stocks?